 Now, your Exit-Intent campaign is only targeting those who leave without subscribing by other means.

 Looking for more ways to create targeted campaigns?
 See our guide on how to use OptinMonster’s Referral Detection for advanced lead targeting!

-On the other hand, “the visitor has not opted into” checks for both interaction cookie and no cookie at all.
+On the other hand, the visitor has not opted in to rule checks for both interaction cookie and no cookie at all.

 So, if you want a campaign to appear only if the visitor has closed another campaign, you should use the visitor has closed rule and if you want a campaign to appear if the visitor has not seen another campaign OR has closed the other campaign, you should use the visitor has not opted in to rule.